bbauska/W3Cx-5of5/module2/module2.md

 </div>
 ```

-JavaScript code: we've added some new variables in order to get closer to a real game
+<p>JavaScript code: we've added some new variables in order to get closer to a real game
-with a goal, levels, game over menu and so on.
+with a goal, levels, game over menu and so on.</p>

 ```javascript
 var initialNumberOfBalls;       // number of balls at the beginning